Tombstone pictures, when taken on a trip to Tombstone AZ, can be very helpful to others planning for Tombstone travel.

 The first happened on June 22, 1881.
 By then the town was on its way to being a real community.
 It had just been named the County Seat of the newly formed Cochise County.
 And it just received its city charter.

 The June fire began on Allen Street, midblock between 5th & 6th streets, at the front of the Arcade Saloon.
 It quickly spread through the wood-frame & adobe buildings on the block.
-Then it spread until 4 full blocks of the downtown were destroyed.
+Then it spread until four full blocks of the downtown were destroyed.
 66 businesses altogether were damaged or gone.

 The second one was really devastating.
 It occurred on May 26, 1882.
 It started in a back room of a saloon on Allen Street called Tivoli Gardens, which was between 4th & 5th Streets.
 It quickly spread until the entire business area of town was burning.
 Only a few buildings managed to escape due to volunteer bucket brigades.